 Your injury could be deemed as occurring at work if it happened:

 - During lunch or other authorised breaks

 - Whilst travelling to or from work

-- At an approved work function (even on a weekend or outside “normal working hours”)
+- At an approved work function

-- Whilst travelling to a work function or an approved work activity
+- Whilst traveling to a work function

 - Whilst participating in an approved sporting activity